Addressing soul sleep and the belief that the soul came from the Greeks

-Was the Old Testament really so silent about the soul and the afterlife?
-Yes and no. The Old Testament saints had a more negative or neutral attitude towards death because there was no pathway for them to ascend to heaven before Christ came; more on that later.
+The reason why wasn't much was said of the afterlife was twofold.
+First, they simply weren't given that revelation (knowledge/understanding) by God.
+Second, Sheol was all they really knew.
+It's where they all went when they died and there was no means for them to ascend to the third heaven with God before Christ came.
 They did, however, have the hope that God would provide the means for them.
 That’s why they spoke mostly about the grave (Sheol) in the Old Testament with little emphasis on the afterlife.

 "We are confident, I say, and willing rather to be absent from the body, and to be present with the Lord."
 (2Co 5:8)